ACruz2004/Graphic-Design/README.md

-THIS IS NOT EVERYTHING std::endl;
+THIS IS NOT EVERYTHING!!!
-More will be added as I recover more files.
+More will be added as I recover more files :)